AdaCore/gnatcoverage/tools/gnatcov/doc/umanual/exemptions.rst

       pragma Annotate (Xcov, Exempt_Off);
    end Eassert;

-We declare an exemption region to state that coverage violations are expected and not to be considered as a testing campaign deficiency.
-Indeed, we expect never to reach here with ``T`` False in nominal circumstances, so the inner ``raise`` statement is never executed and the ``not T`` decision controlling the ``if`` is only exercised one way.
+We expect never to reach here with ``T`` False, so we declare an exemption region to state that coverage violations across this region are expected and not a testing campaign deficiency.

-Reporting about Coverage Exemptions
+Reporting about coverage exemptions
 ===================================

 Exempted regions are reported as blocks in both the annotated source and the synthetic text reports, for both source and object coverage metrics.
 In annotated source reports, a ``#`` or ``*`` caracter annotates all the exempted lines, depending on whether 0 or at least 1 violation was exempted over the whole section, respectively.
 For our ``Eassert`` example above, a typical :option:`=xcov` output for :option:`stmt+decision` coverage for would be::

- 0% of 2 lines covered, Coverage level: stmt+decision
- ...
    6 .: procedure Eassert (T : Boolean) is
    7 .: begin
    8 *:    pragma Annotate (Xcov, Exempt_On, "assert condition never to be False");